Lukazzz-RZ/3D_Molecular-Dynamics/README.md

 The code is designed to explore physical behavior rather than provide a production molecular dynamics engine.

 The structure separates simple stochastic models from polymer simulations so that each part can be studied and extended independently.

+The analytical derivations are included as theoretical support for the numerical results.
+They are not required to run the code, but they explain the physical formulas used to interpret the simulations.

 ---